MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-tracing.md

 By adding this dependency, tracing will be enabled, with traces included with all HTTP requests.
 There are now two problems:

-1. There is no integration with any incoming parent span.
+1. There's no integration with any incoming parent span.
-2. The generated traces are not being exported anywhere for later analysis.
+2. The generated traces aren't being exported anywhere for later analysis.

 Let's work on these two issues now.